typst/typst/docs/src/tutorial/1-writing.md

 ```

 To add a subscript to a symbol or variable, type a `_` character and then the
-superscript.
+subscript.
 Similarly, use the `^` character for a superscript.
 If your
 sub- or superscript consists of multiple things, you must enclose them
 in round parentheses.